cedar-policy/rfcs/text/0053-enum-entities.md

 Enumerated types are useful when you have a fixed set of possible values, and the only thing you want to do with the values is compare them for equality.
 While you could effectively treat an entity type as an enumeration now, without declaring it in a schema, you gain some benefits by declaring it:

-- The validator can error on uses of illegal enumerated values, e.g., flagging the typo `resource.status != Color::"Red"` in the `when` clause in the basic example.
+- The validator can error on uses of illegal enumerated values, e.g., flagging the typo `resource.status != Color::"red"` in the `when` clause in the basic example.
 - When using a policy analyzer, it can always generate request and entity store instances where the enumerated entity type has declared-valid values, rather than random UIDs.
 - When using an IDE or web-based policy builder, the enumeration can inform auto-completion suggestions.
 For the basic example above, in an auto-completing IDE writing `resource.status != ` ... would pop up the three options.